kishiyamat/ntu-ut-ling-vwp/README.md

 # set dir to `result`
 setwd("/home/kisiyama/home/thesis/ntu-ut-ling-vwp/result")
 head(getDataFrameFromFileName("npi_2017_New test_Rec 05_Segment 1.tsv"),1)
+# Does this work?
+The outputs will be like this:

   ParticipantName SegmentName SegmentStart SegmentEnd SegmentDuration 1             P05   Segment 1        51212      61655           10443
   RecordingTimestamp  StudioEvent StudioEventData FixationIndex SaccadeIndex